 - Developed a certificate program in business analytics that can be taken separately or in conjunction with a program; and

 - Expanded experience-based learning opportunities that have become a hallmark and point of distinction for the School at both graduate and undergraduate levels.

 Under his leadership, Pitt Business has moved forward and increased its reputation, making it an increasingly attractive and affordable choice for students from around the world.

-Previously, Assad held positions of increasing responsibility at the Robert H. Smith School of Business at the University of Maryland, where he was instrumental in launching the highly ranked Decision, Operations & Information Technologies Department, and where, as senior associate dean, he was a key member of the leadership team during a period of exceptional growth.
-In 2007, he was named the inaugural Dean’s Professor for Extraordinary Service in recognition of his service to the school.
+Prior to joining Pitt Business, Dean Assad served as the dean of the School of Management of the University at Buffalo, State University of New York, where he significantly expanded both the faculty size and the budget of the School.
+Previously, at the Robert H. Smith School of Business at the University of Maryland, he served as a key member of the leadership team during a period of exceptional growth.
+Completing his role as Senior Associate Dean in 2007, he was named the inaugural Dean’s Professor for Extraordinary Service in recognition of his service to the school.

 - PhD, Management Science, Massachusetts Institute of Technology